theng23/Analyze-Revenue-Phone-Sales-Store-SQL/README.md

 |SalesValue|INTEGER|

 ## III.
 Exploring the Dataset
-In this project, I will write 10 query in BigQuery base on Google AnaLytics datase.
+In this project, I will write 10 query in BigQuery and used Phone_Database.
 ### **Q1.How many orders per month?**
 ``` sql
 SELECT